deidrah/WekanTestsTask/README.md

 ## Instructions
 1. Clone the repository `https://github.com/deidrah/WekanTestsTask.git`
 2. Open the project in IDE
+3. Build the project
-3. Open the console and run `gradlew test`
+4. Open the console and run on Windows -  `gradlew test`, on MacOS  `./gradlew test`

 The test suite should be now running.

+## Problems
+If you have problems with compatibility try changing the settings of Gradle JVM to using project JDK